bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 Authoritative = The customer can update the DNS records.

-* A highly available, scalable, fully managed and *Authoritative* DNS.
+* A highly available, scalable, fully managed, and *Authoritative* DNS.
 * Route 53 is also a Domain Registrar.
 * Ability to check the health of resources.
 * The only AWS service which provides 100% availability SLA.